lukaszwilisowski/domain-repository/README.md

 Make sure you have domain models defined.
 Each model should be exported in two versions:

-- default, `Detached` (without id), for objects not yet persisted in the database
+- `Detached` (default model without id), for objects not yet persisted in the database
 - `Attached` (with id), for already persisted objects

 This differentiation improves intellisense and debugging.
 You can call your models whatever you like, as long as you stick to your naming convention.
 Our recommendation is to add _Attached suffix_ to all of your attached models.